International health agencies hit back against Trump’s claims about Tylenol and autism

 O’Brien said the consequences of this misinformation were “real and tragic,” pointing to how the drop in coverage of the measles vaccine “is driving a significant rise in measles cases and deaths, including in wealthy countries like the US, Canada, the UK and other European countries.”

+The International Confederation of Midwives told CNN in a statement that the comments from US officials “may understandably worry pregnant women and parents.”
+But the confederation reiterated that routine infant vaccination programs globally have “significantly improved health outcomes.”

+“Vaccines use only a very small proportion of a child’s immune system, are well tolerated even when several are given together, and provide long-lasting immunity,” the midwives organization added.
+“Any decline in confidence caused by misinformation risks reduced vaccine uptake, which would leave mothers and babies vulnerable to preventable illness.”

-CNN’s Jen Christensen, Brenda Goodman, Meg Tirrell and Robert North contributed to this report.
+CNN’s Jen Christensen, Brenda Goodman, Meg Tirrell, Robert North and Charlotte Reck contributed to this report.

 The-CNN-Wire